andriy1144/TODO-List/README.md

 🔧 _Feel free to contribute or fork this project for your own use._
 ✉️ _Questions or suggestions?
 Reach out via Issues or Pull Requests!_

+👩🏻‍💻 _(The project was created as an educational one to consolidate or acquire new skills.)_